1 x 125 grams + 2 x 250 grams of whole roasted coffee beans, packed in a gift box with information on each coffee.

 Please read more about the coffees below!

-Taste profile: Floral and smooth with notes of tropical fruit and bergamot
+Taste profile: Smooth and sweet with notes of jasmin, raspberry and orange marmalade

 PRODUCER: LUIS ANASTASIO CASTRO